jason-witter/sample_app-1/README.md

 ### Technical

+In the following sections, we're going to use a very basic address form to implement and give examples of the things that have been discussed above.
+This form will consist of a handful of inputs and a set of radio buttons to denote the type of address.
 Most programming languages include html templating libraries and helpers.
-Rails for example has their [FormBuilder](http://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html).
+In this example, we'll be using Rails, and their baked in [FormBuilder](http://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html).
 By extending the FormBuilder and customizing the templating helpers it is possible to have consistency and allow developers to easily enhance and make changes to the html across an entire application.

-We're going to use a very basic address form.
-We'll have some address inputs and some radio buttons to specify the type of address it is.
+To start with, this will be our very basic Address Form.
+We'll be showing both the Rails Form Builder ERB and the html that gets produced once that code is executed.

 ```ruby
 # views/address/new.html.erb